 I’m disenchanted with the vapidity of television (haven’t watched since 2010 when I started reading more), and with social media and all the negativity, insincerity and vanity that goes along with it.
 I’m searching for something more authentic, and I’m already seeing a lot of that here in your posts.
 It’s a breath of fresh air, and I’m grateful for it.
 I’m learning a lot from you as well, so thank you for that.

 I have been married for 20 years and have a blended family with 5 kids and an adorable grandson.
-I’ve been a stay-at-home mom for 18 years.
-My youngest is nearing 11, so in a blink of an eye that stage of my life will be over and I’ll have to figure out what I want to be when I grow up. 🙂 I volunteer at least a couple days a week at our local food bank and serve in a small capacity on its board, but I’m most often found driving my kids and their friends to various places (mainly nerd conventions and professional wrestling events).
+I’ve been a stay-at-home mom for 19 years.
+My youngest is nearing 12, so in a blink of an eye that stage of my life will be over and I’ll have to figure out what I want to be when I grow up. 🙂 I volunteer several days a week at our local food bank and serve in a small capacity on its board, but I’m most often found driving my kids and their friends to various places (mainly nerd conventions and professional wrestling events).
 We live in a fishing village in the Pacific Northwest.

 I love seeing new places and am thankful whenever the occasion arises to see iconic or historic sites.
 With only limited opportunities to travel, however, I often have to live vicariously through other people’s stories.

 These places are on my please, please, please, someday list: